crashy-247/crashy-247/README.md

 education:
   [
-    "In progress: Master's of Science in Cybersecurity with a Digital Forensics and Incident Response Concentration, Norwich University, 2025-2026", "Bachelor's of Science in Cybersecurity with a Digital Forensics concentration, Norwich University, 2021-2024", ]
+    "In progress: Master's of Science in Cybersecurity with a Digital Forensics and Incident Response Concentration, Norwich University, 2025-2026", "Bachelor's of Science in Cybersecurity with a Digital Forensics Concentration, Norwich University, 2021-2024", ]

 fields_of_interest: